-- Attend the Practical Field Ministry Team Leaders Orientation with the Ministry Director at the beginning of each semester. - Be the primary point of contact/liaison between the team, the ministry host site, and the Ministry Director. - Organize and facilitate all team members' involvement in the ministry assignments for each week - Call the team together on a regular basis during the week for planning and prayer.
-This is imperative for the successful completion of assignments! - Make sure that team members do not exceed one unexcused absence. - Coordinate all planned absences (including your own) in order to minimize the number of replacements. - Make sure the team departs on time for the ministry assignment. - Consult with the Ministry Director if cancellation seems advisable (i.e., due to weather or sickness). - Be satisfied that the personal appearance of each team member is consistent with Practical Field Ministry requirements (also, please see the Student Handbook). - Review ministry plans with the team and pray together as a team before and/or on the way. - Submit a weekly student ministry evaluation (this link is available in Populi under the "Syllabus" section for Student Ministries).
+- Attend the Practical Field Ministry Team Leaders Orientation with the Ministry Director and/or Dean of Students at the beginning of each semester. - Be the primary point of contact/liaison between the team, the ministry host site, and the Ministry Director and/or Dean of Students. - Organize and facilitate all team members' involvement in the ministry assignments for each week. - Call the team together on a regular basis during the week for planning and prayer.
+This is imperative for the successful completion of assignments! - Make sure that team members do not exceed one unexcused absence. - Coordinate all planned absences (including your own) to minimize the number of replacements. - Make sure the team departs on time for the ministry assignment. - Consult with the Ministry Director and/or Dean of Students if cancellation seems advisable (i.e., due to weather or sickness). - Be satisfied that the personal appearance of each team member is consistent with Practical Field Ministry requirements (also, please see the Student Handbook). - Review ministry plans with the team and pray together as a team before and/or on the way.

+- Submit a weekly student ministry evaluation (this link is available in Populi under the "Syllabus" section for Student Ministries).
 This should be submitted within one day of the ministry.
-It needs to be submitted even if the team (for some reason) did not go out on ministry, and/or the team only met together for prayer and planning. - Promptly report to the Ministry Director any concerns or issues that may arise within your team. - Turn in any offerings received to the Ministry Director by on-campus mail, in an envelope marked "Attention: Student Ministries."
+It needs to be submitted even if the team (for some reason) did not go out on ministry, and/or the team only met together for prayer and planning. - Promptly report to the Ministry Director and/or Dean of Students any concerns or issues that may arise within your team. - Turn in any offerings received to the Ministry Director and/or Dean of Students by oncampus mail, in an envelope marked "Attention: Student Ministries."
 Also attach a note of explanation.